procoder221/rbxflipwinnerV2-/README.md

 WHY does it say virus?

-Please listen it is false it is bc it goes to you brower and see
+Please listen it is false it is bc it goes to your brower and see

 and windows think that is a virus!